National Model United Nations

 Time Schedule and Course Venue

 An up-to-date electronic course catalogue for the winter semester will be available on the website http://www.fu-berlin.de/vv from late August to late February.
-Please select "Fachbereiche" - "Rechtswissenschaft" - "Staatsexamensstudiengang" and "Rechtswissenschaft (SPO 2015)" in order to access the Law courses.
+Please select "Fachbereiche" - "Rechtswissenschaft" - "Staatsexamensstudiengang" and "Rechtswissenschaft (SPO 2015)" in order to find out the class schedule and the rooms.

 A Model United Nations is an authentic simulation of the U.N.
 General Assembly and other multilateral bodies.
 The popularity of Model U.N. continues to grow; today more than 200,000 high school and college/university students worldwide participate every year.
 Many of today’s leaders in law, government, business and the arts participated in Model U.N. during their academic careers.
 Some Model U.N. exercises take place in the classroom and others are school wide.
 Still others are regional, national, or even international.
 These are called conferences, and the events are much larger with participants from all over the world.
 More than 1,000,000 people have participated in MUN conferences around the world since the conferences became popular over 50 years ago.
 Today there are more than 400 conferences that take place in 35 countries.
 Depending on the location, the average conference can have as few as 30 students or as many as 2,000.
 You should participate in Model U.N. because it increases the capacity for students to engage in problem solving, teaches aspects of conflict resolution, research skills, and communication skills, and creates the opportunity to meet new people and make new friends.